sdss/sdsstools/README.md

 {'cat1': {'key1': 'value2'}, 'cat2': {'key2': 1}}
 ```

-The path to the base file must be absolute, or relative to the location of the file to be extended.
+The path to the base file must be absolute or relative to the location of the file to be extended.

 ## Metadata